UsabilityEngineering/Fierce/README.md

     * Collaborated with group to get input for the wireframe
     * Wrote Protocols
     * Spiced Things Up
+  * Phase 3 Contributions
+    * Collaborated with Mike on Protocols
+    * Updated GitHub
+    * Reviewed prototype and provided feedback/input
 * Michael Harris
   * Phase 1 Contributions:
     * Scenario writeups